itzmealvin/BLOCKCHAIN_iuVecCert/packages/issuer/README.md

 ## About The Project

-**@iuveccert/issuer** is a Command-Line Interface (CLI) tool designed to issue certificates utilizing the vector commitment structure.
-This tool facilitates the efficient generation and organization of certificates while integrating smart contract compatibility with CertCommitment descriptions.
+**@iuveccert/issuer** is a Command-Line Interface (CLI) tool designed to issue credentials utilizing the vector commitment structure.
+This tool facilitates the efficient generation and organization of credentials while integrating smart contract compatibility with CertCommitment descriptions.

 <p align="right">(<a href="#readme-top" target="_blank" rel="noopener noreferrer">back to top</a>)</p>